Worried About Data Breaches? Encrypt Emails

 Why Is It Important for Email to Be Encrypted?

 Email encryption protects data in transit and at rest by making it unreadable.
 Even if an unauthorized user stole personal or sensitive data, they can’t use it or alter it because it’s encrypted into ciphertext.

 Email encryption is an important step in protecting against data breaches.
-The reality is, a data breach costs mid-sized businesses (those with 500 to 1,000 employees) $2.65 million, on average.
+The reality is, a data breach costs mid-sized businesses (those with 500 to 1,000 employees) $2.65 million, on average, according to IBM.

 With more employees working from home during the pandemic and the increased use of BYOD (bring your own device) and mobile interactions, encryption has become a must-have for any sound business cybersecurity strategy.
 It’s also essential for meeting regulatory requirements that mandate data privacy protections.

 There are different methods used for encrypting emails.
 You can encrypt the email in transport, at rest on a server, or with end-to-end encryption.

 - Transport Layer Security (TLS) protects email data in transit.
 Most email providers include TLS.
 While this basic level of encryption is a useful first step, it only encrypts the channel.
 Once the message arrives in the recipient’s inbox, it’s no longer protected.

 - You can take data protection a step further by encrypting data at rest.
 This can involve using a cloud provider that encrypts data stored on servers and encrypting employee devices – all smartphones, USB drives, laptops, and tablets should be secure.